-➤ Reporting variable: this report can be generated using either Consumption or Cost.
+Reporting variable: this report can be generated using either Consumption or Cost.
 If Cost is selected, comparisons can be made using total Cost or any of its breakdown components such as Credit, Miscellaneous, Tax, Consumption and Demand, or particular utility type, by selecting the appropriate option from the enabled drop-down menu.
-Regarding Consumption, the report can be generated using total consumption for all utility types, in which case all utilities are normalized to a common energy unit
+Regarding Consumption, the report can be generated using total consumption for all utility types, in which case all utilities are normalized to a common energy unit (equivalent kBtu).
+A specific utility can be also selected from the corresponding dropdown menu.

-&lt;sup>9 For more information about energy conversion factors visit Appendix C.
+&lt;sup>8 For more information about energy conversion factors visit Appendix C.